 Suggested experience: Novice.

-Travel directions: As for Oban, but turn to cross Connel Bridge and head North past Creagan’s Inn, or follow the coast road South if coming from Glencoe area.
-Google
+Travel directions: As for Oban, but turn to cross Connel Bridge and head North past the Creagan Inn, dive site or follow the coast road South if coming from Glencoe area.

 Parking directions: Google